rhezab/smile/docs/randomization.md

 ## Seeded random number generation

 <SmileText /> uses <b>seeded</b> random number generation.
 Setting a seed makes random number generation reproducible.
 That is, two random number generators set with the same seed will produce the same sequence of random numbers.

 In the context of an experiment, if we know the seed used to assign a particular participant to conditions, stimuli, trial orders, etc., we can completely recreate those conditions, stimuli, trial orders, etc. after the fact.
-As a result, we can see our experiment *exactly* as any given participant saw it.
-This makes it easier to find bugs, understand each participant's repsonses, etc.
+As a result, we can see our experiment _exactly_ as any given participant saw it.
+This makes it easier to find bugs, understand each participant's responses, etc.

 Seeding is also useful for testing: we can easily reconstruct the exact same trials/stimuli/conditions over and over again.